 I can be flexible on the above, so do ask if there’s something specific you’d like me to do – but please don’t ask me to work flat-out all day.

 I’ll talk to anyone and everyone, from low to high ability and everything in between!
 I also have experience of talking to parents, teachers and librarians about inspiring and encouraging girls and boys to read for pleasure, and I regularly do events at literary festivals.
 My talks to university students have so far concentrated on the editing process and the professional relationship between author and editor.

-As of March 2017, I have published 30 books, with seven more due out in 2016-2017.
+As of June 2017, I have published 35 books, with six more due out in 2017-2018.
 Most of these are under the name Jo Cotterill but I have also written for older teens under the name Joanna Kenrick.
-I have been nominated for the Carnegie (twice), won the Coventry Inspiration Book Award, the North East Book Award and the Hampshire Book Award; and been Highly Commended in the Oxfordshire Book Award.
+I have been nominated for the Carnegie (twice), won the Coventry Inspiration Book Award, the North East Book Award, the Oxfordshire Book Award and the Hampshire Book Award.
 Shortlistings include the Lancashire Book Award, the Young Adult Romantic Novel of the Year Award and the UKLA Book Award.